software-development-project-1/software-development-project-1.github.io/material/product-backlog.md

 # Product Backlog

-Here you can find additional (bonus) Product Backlog items requested by the Product Owner.
+Here you can find optional (bonus) Product Backlog items requested by the Product Owner.
 You can implement any of them during any Sprint _once you have completed other Sprint requirements_.

 User stories for the _student dashboard_: